Superabelian logics: Introduction

 \section{Introduction}

-Robert Meyer and John Slaney, in a meeting of the Australasian Association for Logic of 1979, presented a new logic system, {\em Abelian logic}, as a relevant logic with the {\em axiom of relativity} $((\f\to\p) \to \p)\to \f$, a generalization of double negation elimination law in which any formula $\p$ can take the place of falsity.
-Their work was only published ten years later in~\cite{Meyer-Slaney:AbelianLogic}, the same year in which Ettore Casari also published an independent discovery of the same logic motivated by the study of comparative adjectives in natural language~\cite{Casari:ComparativeLogics}.
-Abelian logic receives its name from the fact that it has a semantics based on Abelian lattice-ordered groups (Abelian $\ell$-groups, see e.g.~\cite{Fuchs:PartiallyOrdered}, that is, structures of the form $\tuple{A, +, -,\lor,\land,0}$ such that: \begin{itemize} \item $\tuple{A, +, -, 0}$ is an Abelian group, i.e.\ $+$ is a commutative and associative binary operation with unit $0$ and $-$ is the inverse operation (that is, for each $a\in A$, we have $a + (-a) = 0$), \item $\tuple{A,\lor,\land}$ is a lattice, i.e.\ the binary relation $\leq$ defined as $a \leq b$ iff $a \lor b = b$ iff $a \land b = a$ that turns out to be an order in which, for each $x,y \in A$, $x \lor y$ and $x\land y$ are respectively the supremum and the infimum of $\{x,y\}$, \item satisfies the monotonicity condition, that is, for each $a,b,c\in A$: $a \leq b$ implies $a+c \leq b+c$. \end{itemize}
+Robert Meyer and John Slaney, at a meeting of the Australasian Association for Logic of 1979,\footnote{Their work was only published ten years later in~\cite{Meyer-Slaney:AbelianLogic}, the same year in which Ettore Casari also published an independent discovery of the same logic motivated by the study of comparative adjectives in natural language~\cite{Casari:ComparativeLogics}.} presented a new logic system, {\em Abelian logic}, as a particular relevant logic in a language consisting of binary connectives $\imp$, $\conj$, $\lor$, and $\land$ and the truth constant $\tr$.\footnote{Note that the original paper uses two truth constants $\tr$ and $\fa$ which, however, were assumed to coincide.
+Later we give convincing reasons for choosing otherwise here.} Special features of Abelian logic are (1) the {\em axiom of relativity} $((\f\to\p) \to \p)\to \f$, a generalization of the double negation elimination law in which any formula $\p$ can take the place of falsity (2) its equivalent algebraic semantics, the variety of Abelian lattice-ordered groups (Abelian $\ell$-groups for short; see the next section for details).

-It is well known that the class of all Abelian $\ell$-groups is a variety, i.e.\ it can be described in terms of equations.
-Prominent examples are the Abelian totally ordered groups of integers (\Z) and reals (\R).
-Interestingly, $\Z$ generates the whole class (even as a quasivariety as proved by~\cite{Khisamiev:UniversalTheoryAbelianGroups}) and, since it can be embedded into any non-trivial Abelian $\ell$-group, the class can actually be seen as generated as a quasivariety by {\em any} non-trivial Abelian $\ell$-group.

-If the connectives of Abelian logic are denoted as $\imp$, $\conj$, $\lor$, $\land$, $\tr$ (respectively, binary symbols for implication, fusion, disjunction, and conjunction, and a constant for truth), then the semantics of Abelian $\ell$-groups is naturally obtained by means of the following notion of evaluation: